targetteal/o2-pt/game-book.md

 The facilitator must facilitate an election process, considering the following rules:

-- Every member of the circle is eligible for all three roles, with the exception of the person who fills the external link mode, which is not eligible as facilitator or internal link.
+- Every member of the circle is eligible for all three roles, with the exception of the person who fills the External Link mode, which is not eligible as facilitator or Inner Link.
 - If there is a tie, the facilitator can chose one of the following criteria to untie:
   - The person who named him or herself, if only one of the tied candidates has;
   - The person who is already filling the role, if only one of the tied candidates is;
   - Random;
-- The person who fills the external link role cannot be elected as facilitator or internal link of the same circle.
+- The person who fills the External Link role cannot be elected as facilitator or Inner Link of the same circle.
-- Only circle members are eligible as facilitator, secretary or internal link.
+- Only circle members are eligible as facilitator, secretary or Inner Link.

 For examples of election processes for the select mode, see the Pattern Book.